-The Student Services team provides a wide range of guidance and support, including administrative services, careers advice, a chaplaincy, child care, counselling, disability services, financial advice, a student job shop and health care services.
+The Student Affairs team provides a wide range of guidance and support, including administrative services, careers advice, a chaplaincy, child care, counselling, disability services, financial advice, a student job shop and health care services.
 New international students can benefit from the dedicated services such as Meet and Greet, and Orientation Week.

 The University’s location in the lively city of Birmingham guarantees you access to the very best in entertainments, facilities and attractions.
 The city is one of the most multicultural in the UK, offering a wide range of artistic, sporting and shopping opportunities – there really is something for everyone!

 The Students’ Union at Birmingham City University provides everything necessary for fun and fulfilling student days and nights.
 It offers a varied and exciting entertainments programme, including sports, social events and special interest activities; advice and information on just about any issue; and much more.
 It also represents students’ interests throughout the University and beyond.

 “Through my course, I got to meet professionals from companies like Pixar and Dreamworks, and got awesome tips on improving my animation.
 I love the computer room facility because the computers are equipped with latest software that I needed to complete my work.”